 Serviced Accommodation and the 28-Day Rule

 The 28-day reduced-value rule under VATA 1994 Schedule 6 paragraph 9 applies once a continuous stay by the same guest in the same accommodation passes 4 weeks.
-For the first 28 days the operator charges 20 percent VAT on the full daily rate.
+For the first 28 days you charge 20 percent VAT on the full daily rate.
 From day 29 onwards, VAT is charged only on the portion of the daily rate attributable to facilities (cleaning, meals, services), with a statutory floor of 20 percent of the consideration.
 The accommodation element from day 29 is outside the scope of VAT.

 Parking, Leisure Pitches, Sports Lets and Other Carve-Outs